-It’s short, it’s easy, and it packs in a lot: atmospheric hotel ruins, the best fire tower view in the Catskills, a beautiful ledge with historic carvings, rattlesnakes!
-You can see it all in less than 3 hours.
-This is why Overlook is one of top three popular hikes it the Catskills.
+The Overlook mountain trail is short, easy, and it packs in a lot — atmospheric hotel ruins, a beautiful ledge with historic carvings, and the best fire tower view in the Catskills — and you can see it all in less than 3 hours!
+This is why Overlook Mountain is one of top three hiking destinations in the Catskills.

 Sunrise Hike Planning

 I planned to arrive at the tower well before sunrise.
 The light is amazing long before technical sunrise time.
 Here’s a very detailed post on how to photograph sunrises and sunsets.

 For basic planning purposes, though: a) your phone will tell you when sunrise beings, and then b) you can figure out how long the hike to your chosen viewpoint will take with this standard hike-timing formula.

 I packed my headlamp and made sure to be at the trailhead around 4am, figuring it would take about an hour to get to the summit.
 I got up there around 5:10am in plenty of time to pop off a bunch of shots before the sun came up at 5:38am.